Darren Sellars: a milestone reached3 December 2016

-When I was listed, I was told that if I didn’t get a transplant soon, I wouldn’t see Christmas 2011 unless I received a transplant very soon.
-My lung function was less than 10%.
-I think one of the hardest parts was the doctor suggesting I write my Will - not something I had thought of at 24 years old!
+When I was listed, I was told that if I didn’t get a transplant soon, I wouldn’t see Christmas 2011 as my lung function was less than 10%.
+I think one of the hardest parts was the doctor suggesting I write a will.
+Not something really thought of at 24 years old!

-Shortly before eleven that morning, the porter came for me and I was wheeled down to the theatre area with tears in my eyes; I was finally getting my second chance at life.
+Shortly before 11.00 that morning, the porter came for me and I was wheeled down to the theatre area, tears in my eyes as I was finally getting my second chance at life.
 I went into the anaesthetic room, saw the team and then it was time.
 They put BP Cuff, SATs probe and oxygen on.
 They cannulated me and fit an arterial line too.
 They put the drugs into me and I drifted off.

-After around nine months of recovery and regular clinics, I started looking for work.
+After about nine months of recovery and regular clinics, I started looking for work.
 I got a job working in a kitchen, cooking breakfasts and dinners for office staff, which I really enjoyed.
-Whilst doing that, I started volunteering for St John Ambulance, gaining loads of First Aid Certificates and Ambulance Driving certificates.
-I stayed in the kitchen job for two years until an opening became available with a Patient Transport role with a private ambulance firm and there I gained more qualifications until last year when I joined East Midlands Ambulance Service.
+Whilst doing that, I started volunteering for St John’s Ambulance, gaining loads of First Aid Certificates and Ambulance Driving certificates.
+I stayed in the kitchen job for two years until an opening became available with a Patient Transport role with a Private Ambulance firm, where I gained more qualifications, until last year when I joined East Midlands Ambulance Service.

-My health was reasonably good until I caught flu in January 2016 - which caused me to go into chronic rejection.
-I am stable now, taking a break from work to focus on my health as I don’t want to start declining.
+My health was reasonably good, until I caught the flu in January 2016; that caused me to go into chronic rejection.
+I am stable now, taking a break from work to focus on my health a little more as I don’t want to start declining.

-I always said I wanted to give something back after my transplant.
-That's why I joined the ambulance service.
+I always said I wanted to give something back after my transplant and that’s why I joined the ambulance service.
 I think I have given a little back, transporting cancer patients to their treatments and making sure people got to their appointments at various hospitals, even to the point of actually saving lives – I saved two heart attack victims and I had to perform CPR too.
 I would go back to it in a shot.
-When I can get my health back on track I want to progress further in the service.
+When I can get my health back on track, I want to progress further in the service.

-Every day I would like to thank my donor and their family for giving me this chance.
+I would like to thank my donor and their family for giving me this chance.
 I thank them every day and will even more so on my 30th birthday – a milestone I never thought I would reach.